3rd International

 Care, Aesthetics, and Repair

 What if, as James Thompson proposes in Care Aesthetics (2022), we recognized care and dependency work as forms of art, revealing the aesthetic dimensions within these practices?
 Feminist thinkers have long emphasized that caring involves bodywork—attending to others through listening, observing, feeling, perceiving, improvising, imagining, and other modes of relating.
 How can we approach embodied acts of care, or what Anna Tsing (2015, p.
 17) refers to as “arts of noticing,” as processes of artistic creation?
-Conversely, what artistic interactions were understood as works of care?
+Conversely, what if artistic interactions were understood as works of care?
 Care is taken through art, by art, and with art.
 Can the act of making, the processes of art, be a form of care for and with the world?

 Recent scholarship, including contributions by Merel Visse and Elena Cologni (2024), Yuriko Saito (2022), and Jacqueline Millner and Gretchen Coombs (2022), reflects the growing interest in the convergence of care, ethics, aesthetics, and everyday life.
 This conference invites an exploration of aesthetics as a modality of care, where “aesthetics” extends beyond art to encompass a broader range of perceptual and experiential practices.
 Derived from the Greek concept of aisthesis, aesthetics is fundamentally tied to perception and judgement, mirroring the way care is woven into the fabric of daily life.
 Just as care is not exclusive to healthcare professionals but is something all people engage in to shape their worlds, aesthetic experiences are not confined to lofty contemplative events—they occur in the small, everyday encounters that elevate ordinary life.
 But how do we capture these subtle experiences of perception and care, and what methodologies are best suited to explore them?